Revenge of the Bridesmaids: Production

 In March 2010, Raven-Symoné announced that she would star in an upcoming romantic comedy for ABC Family, via Say Now.
-This is her first television film since The Cheetah Girls 2 in 2006.
+This was her first television film since The Cheetah Girls 2 in 2006.

 Filming took place in April 2010 in New Orleans, Louisiana at the Opera Guild Home (previously named the Davis-Seybold Mansion) and at the Houmas House in Burnside, Louisiana.
 Jim Hayman directed the film.

 Reception and release

 The film received 2.55 million viewers at its premiere, placing it in the top 5 "highest-rated" ABC Family Original Movie premieres list.

 The film was released on DVD in the US on April 26, 2011.